cs340-24/color_sort/cpp_ver/README.md

   num_colors num_blocks num_bottles bottles[0] bottles[1] ... bottles[last] <br>
-where num_colors is the number of colors in the level, num_blocks is the number of blocks of color per bottle, and num_bottles is the number of bottles in the level.
+where num_colors is the number of colors in the level, num_blocks is the number of blocks of color per bottle, and num_bottles is the number of bottles in the level. <br>
 It reads the color value (letter) for each block in the bottles, starting with the top-most block in the 1st bottle and ending with the bottom-most block in the last bottle. <br>
 For example, the level data string: <br>
 2 4 3 B A B A A A B B - - - -  <br>